-This interview concerns the household, whose members are EMMANUEL PARAPANDU (HHID 01), GRACE PARAPANDU (HHID 02), and LIGHT PARAPANDU (HHID 03).
+This interview concerns the household, whose members are TIKUKUONANI PARAPANDU (HHID 01), GRACE PARAPANDU (HHID 02), and LIGHT PARAPANDU (HHID 03).

-Emmanuel obtained two input coupons during the 2009/2010 rainy season.
+Tikukuonani obtained two input coupons during the 2015/2016 rainy season.
 One of the coupons was for Chitowe whereas the other one was for Maize Seed.
 The Chitowe coupon was obtained from the village headman for free in October, and the Maize Seed coupon was obtained from his neighbour Jonah in November for MK 1000.
-He resold the Maize Seed coupon for MK 1500 to his brother Alexander, and redeemed the Chitowe coupon for a 50 KG bag of Chitowe.
+He resold the Maize Seed coupon for MK 1,500 to his brother Alexander, and redeemed the Chitowe coupon for a 50 KG bag of Chitowe.

-For Emanuel, we will use two rows of information.
+For Tikukuonani, we will use two rows of information in Table A.

-On the first row, you write: Emmanuel, his ID code 01, and you put 1 under Coupon Type (for Chitowe).
+On the first row of Table A, you write: Tikukuonani, his ID code 01, put 1 under Coupon Type (for Chitowe) and 1 under number received.